Day 1. Thursday – Chinchilla (MT,L,D)

-Departing on our luxury ‘Gold Class’ coach from Brisbane Transit Centre on Roma Street, we travel through the fertile Lockyer Valley to climb the Great Dividing Range to Toowoomba.
-At the Empire Theatre we discover the stunning architectural features of this local art’s icon with an illustrious history.
-We then dine at Picnic Point perched high on the crest of the range and offering views of the Lockyer Valley and beyond.
-Later we travel via the rural towns of Oakey and Dalby to Australia’s melon capital, Chinchilla.
-Note: Empire Theatre visit is subject to the theatre schedule and will include either a show or guided tour.
-3 Night Stay: Chinchilla Palms Motor Inn
+Departing on our luxury ‘Gold Class’ coach from Brisbane CBD, we travel through the fertile Lockyer Valley and climb the Great Dividing Range to Toowoomba.
+We take an interesting tour of the Empire Theatre before making our way to break for lunch at Picnic Point, perched high on the crest of the range offering views back across the valley and beyond.
+Our afternoon travels take us via country towns such as Oakey and Dalby before arriving at Australia’s melon capital, Chinchilla.
+3 Night Stay: Chinchilla Great Western Motor Inn

 Prepare for a day of good laughs and good times at the Chinchilla Melon Festival.
-Join with the locals for some hilarious fun and festivities as events, such as melon skiing, melon iron man, melon bungee, melon bullseye, pip spitting and melon tossing get into full throw.
+Join with the locals for some hilarious fun and festivities as events such as melon skiing, melon iron man, melon bungee, melon bullseye, pip spitting and melon tossing get into full throw.
 There’s back-to-back entertainment, markets, a street parade, arts and crafts, free concerts, a triathlon and loads more.
 Enjoy an afternoon of country music and the grand finale being a brilliant fireworks display.
-Look out for our surprise exclusive Celebrity Guest as you ‘get your melon on’ at this truly unique festival.
-Lunch and dinner are at your own expense today – there are plenty of interesting food stalls for you to choose from.
+Look out for our surprise exclusive Celebrity Guest as you ‘get your melon on’ at this truly unique festival. **Lunch is at your own expense today.
+There are plenty of interesting food stalls for you to choose from.

 This morning we make our way past the Bunya Mountains and into the South Burnett region to arrive in Kingaroy.
-Our first stop is the Lavender Farm at Pottique where we enjoy a morning tea of lavender scones and discover the warehouse which is bursting with lavender products, French country-style homewares and antiques.
-There’s time to visit the Kingaroy Information Centre and Art Gallery before making a stop at the famous Peanut Van which stocks this local product in an abundance of varieties.
-Before we return to Brisbane we indulge in a long lunch at Cassis at Booie.
-Take in the superb views across the Booie Range towards the Glass House Mountains and Sunshine Coast as we wind down after a fun-filled getaway.
+Our first stop is the Lavender Farm at Pottique, where we enjoy a morning tea of lavender scones and discover the warehouse which is bursting with lavender products, French countrystyle homewares and antiques.
+There’s time to visit the Kingaroy Information Centre and Art Gallery, before making a stop at the famous Peanut Van which stocks this local product in an abundance of varieties.
+Before we return to Brisbane, we indulge in a relaxing lunch at Ringsfield House.
+Enjoy picturesque garden views while you dine, followed by a stroll through the manicured gardens and historical buildings.
+A great way to wind down after a fun-filled getaway.

-B = Full Breakfast; MT = M/Tea; L = Lunch; AT = A/Tea; D = Two Course Dinner
+B = Full Breakfast MT = Morning Tea L = Lunch AT = Afternoon Tea D = Two Course Dinner

 dates & pricing

-- Non-refundable deposit of $400pp required to secure your reservation.
+- Non-refundable deposit of $300pp required to secure your reservation.

 - N.B.
 This package is subject to a fuel levy without notice for coach component.